 Employment Opportunities

-Our agency operates from feminist principles and values, and is part of the Community Social Services Collective Bargaining Agreement.
+Our agency operates from a feminist perspective and is part of the Community Social Services Collective Bargaining Agreement.

 We invite qualified, experienced candidates from diverse backgrounds and life situations to apply to specific postings as they arise.
 Although we do receive and review unsolicited resumes, CVTS cannot guarantee that general resumes will be applied against any specific posting.

 Employment opportunities at CVTS will be posted as they come available.
-Applications for available career opportunities must be recieved prior to the deadline listed on the job posting.
+Applications for available career opportunities must be received prior to the deadline listed on the job posting.

 Current Opportunities